itsstatsofficer/forza-horizon-4-wheelspins/README.md

 I do not know the rarity of Forza Edition cars, so I simply recorded them as "Forza Edition"
 (e.g. "Forza Edition: Car, wheelspin only, worth 316k credits - 1980 Renault 5 Turbo Forza Edition").

+For Super Wheelspins,
+each wheelspin is recorded individually, with a prefix saying whether it was the left, center, or right wheelspin (e.g. "Left - Common: Credits - 10k").
+The three wheelspins are recorded in sequence.